otrv4/otrv4/otrv4.md

 ```
 Protocol version (SHORT)
   The version number of this protocol is 0x0004.

 Message type (BYTE)
   The message has type 0x88.

 Sender's instance tag (INT)
   The instance tag of the person sending this message.

 Receiver's instance tag (INT)
   The instance tag of the intended recipient.

 sigma (RING-SIG)
   The RING-SIG proof of authentication value.

+Attached DAKEZ Encrypted Message (DAKEZ-ENCRYPTED-MSG)
+  (optional: if an encrypted message is attached)
+  The DAKEZ-ENCRYPTED-MSG that consists of an attached message id,
+  a public ecdh key (used for encrypting the message), a public dh key
+  (used for encrypting the message) a nonce and the encrypted message.
 ```

 ## Offline Conversation Initialization